Commission

 Why did I compose such a piece where the music that the audience can hear is only slightly changing, and where the audience’s view is blocked so that they are not shown what is happening in real time during the performance, but are made to grasp what is happening by actively viewing photos and videos on social media after the performance?
 The reason is that I want people to be more aware and sensitive to the things that are hard to notice in their daily lives, the things that they see but don’t think about because they take them for granted, and the things that are slowly but surely changing in our society.

-As you can see, there are many foreign people working in these easily visible areas, but in fact, there are also many foreign people working in places far away from the city that we cannot usually see, such as plants (lunch plant, plant that pack products, etc.).
-Many of them are foreign students.
-The reason for the increase in the number of foreign students is the "Plan for 300,000 Exchange Students" formulated by the Japanese government in 2008 as part of its "Global Strategy" to develop Japan into a more open country to the world.
-As a result, many foreign students have come to Japan, but many of them come from poor families.
-Since these people come to Japan with debts, they have to repay their debts and also pay for their schooling.
-Therefore, they have to work illegally, far exceeding the maximum working hours of 28 hours or less per week allowed for international students (wages are also low).
-As a result, I spend most of my time going back and forth between school and work with little time to sleep.
-However, if I don't work, I have to pay school and dormitory fees, and if I can't pay, I will be expelled from school and forced to return home.
-Furthermore, there are problems such as excessive shifts and non-payment of wages, and when they try to complain, they are usually threatened with being reported to the Immigration Bureau.
-There are also cases where the workplace is "affiliated" with a Japanese language school, and working at the workplace is a condition for enrollment, and the moment you quit, you may be forced to leave the school and return home.
-Although many foreign students have come to Japan as a result of the Japanese government's policy, the reality is that many of them are from poor families who are tricked into coming to Japan with debts by statements such as, "If you go to Japan, you can earn 300,000 yen a month".
-Japan has been inviting a lot of foreign students to Japan as part of its "Global Strategy", but there is almost no support for those who actually come to Japan, and the above-mentioned problems have been erupting.
+As we can see, there are many foreign people working in these easily visible areas, but in fact, there are also many foreign people working in places far away from the city that we cannot usually see, such as factories, factories, plants, workshops (Examples of these include food processing plants, delivery centers), restaurants etc. Many of them are foreign students (and technical intern trainees, as described below).
+The reason for the increase in the number of foreign students is the “Plans to host 300,000 international students in Japan” formulated by the Japanese government in 2008 as part of its “Global Strategy” to develop Japan into a more open country to the world.
+As a result, many foreign students have come to Japan, but many of them come with debt, and must pay tuition fees in addition to repaying their debts.
+Therefore, they have to work illegally, far exceeding the maximum working hours of 28 hours or less per week allowed for foreign students (wages are also low).
+As a result, they spend most of their time going back and forth between school and work with little time to sleep.
+However, if they don’t work, they have to pay Japanese language school and dormitory fees, and if they can’t pay, they will be expelled from school and forced to return home.
+In some cases, schools arrange part-time jobs forforeign students.